Kyle Connor: College

 Following an outstanding freshman season with the Wolverines, Connor was named the Big Ten Conference ice hockey Player of the Year and Freshman of the Year.
 He was also named to both the Big Ten All-Freshman Team and the All-Big Ten First Team.
 He was also Big Ten Scoring Champion, recording 30 goals, and 31 assists in 34 games.
 He was also named the NCAA Ice Hockey National Rookie of the Year and an AHCA First Team All-American.
 Connor was runner-up for the Hobey Baker Award, losing to Jimmy Vesey.

-During the quarterfinals of the 2016 Big Ten Men's Ice Hockey Tournament, Connor scored four goals, breaking the record for most goals in a single Big Ten Tournament game.
+During the quarterfinals of the 2016 Big Ten men's ice hockey tournament, Connor scored four goals, breaking the record for most goals in a single Big Ten Tournament game.
 Connor became the first Michigan player to score four goals in a game since Kevin Porter on March 28, 2008.
 During the championship game, Connor and teammate Zach Werenski tied the record for most assists in the Big Ten tournament championship game with three assists.
 Connor and Werenski also tied the record for most points in a championship game with four points.
 Connor holds the record for most goals in a single Big Ten tournament with five goals, while Connor and teammate J. T. Compher are tied for the most points in a single Big Ten tournament with eight points.
 He was named the Big Ten Tournament Most Outstanding Player and named to the Big Ten All-Tournament Team.
+He was also a finalist for the Hobey Baker Award.

 Professional

-On April 11, 2016, Connor signed a three-year, two-way contract with the Winnipeg Jets.
-Connor recorded his first NHL goal in a 4–1 win over the Dallas Stars on October 27, 2016.
-Before the Winnipeg Jets finalized their 2017–18 roster, Connor was assigned to the Manitoba Moose.
-However, he was recalled to the NHL on October 16, and scored his first goal of the season the following day against the Columbus Blue Jackets.
-At season's end, he finished fourth in the voting for the Calder Memorial Trophy.
-On March 23, 2019, Connor scored his first career NHL hat-trick in a 5–0 win over the Nashville Predators.

-On September 28, 2019, Connor signed a seven-year, $50 million contract with the Jets.
-Later, on December 31, 2019, Connor would go on to score his second career NHL hat trick in a 7–4 win over the Colorado Avalanche.